Australian Pork pitches in on foodservice

-Throughout the COVID-19 lockdown, the industry worked to support hospitality workers via Hospo4Hopso, an initiative that saw Australian pig farmers and the pork industry partner with restaurants to deliver free pork meals for hospitality workers, many of whom lost their jobs after COVID-19 measures forced restaurants, pubs and clubs to close their doors.
+Throughout the COVID lockdown, the industry worked to support hospitality workers via Hospo4Hopso.
+This initiative saw Australian pig farmers and the pork industry partner with restaurants to deliver free pork meals for hospitality workers.
+Many workers lost their jobs after COVID measures forced restaurants, pubs and clubs to close their doors.

-Australian Pork Limited CEO Margo Andrae says that, while COVID-19 restrictions are easing, the foodservice sector has had a tough few months and recovery will take time.
+Australian Pork Limited CEO Margo Andrae says that, while COVID restrictions are easing, the foodservice sector has had a tough few months and recovery will take time.

-“Venues have been pleased to welcome back diners as restrictions ease, state by state, but while this is welcome news for hungry Aussies who had missed dining out, the reality is still challenging for many outlets and their staff,” she says.
+“Venues have been pleased to welcome back diners as restrictions ease, state by state,” she says.
+“This is welcome news for hungry Aussies who had missed dining out.
+But the reality is still challenging for many outlets and their staff.

-“The Australian pork industry initiated Hospo4Hospo to give back to an industry that has supported us through good times and bad and it was well received.
+“The Australian pork industry initiated Hospo4Hospo to give back to an industry that has supported us through good times and bad.
+It was well-received.
 However, as staff get back to work, it’s now important to support venues as they get back up and running.”

-This move secures the future of Hospo4Hospo for a further 10 weeks, with venues supported to add pork cuts to their menus, including ribs and bellies.
+This move secures the future of Hospo4Hospo for a further 10 weeks.
+Venues supported will add pork cuts to their menus, including ribs and bellies.

 “This initiative is a win-win in a difficult time,” Andrae says.
 “For the restaurants, it’s free product, which helps their bottom line as they continue to respond to governments’ changing restrictions and a very different market.

-“For the Australian pork industry, foodservice represents about 25% of sales, and this initiative supports restaurants as they reopen and helps ensure pork is on menus.”
+“For the Australian pork industry, foodservice represents about 25% of sales.
+This initiative supports restaurants as they reopen and helps ensure pork is on menus.”

-The Australian pork industry employs 35,000 people and supply continued during COVID-19 disruption.
+The Australian pork industry employs 35,000 people, and supply continued during COVID disruption.
 When foodservice restrictions were enacted, the supply chain was disrupted and farmgate prices weakened, but this has shown signs of stabilising.
-Australian Pork’s foodservice programs have provided resources, support and advice to industry friends and partners throughout the COVID-19 period.
+Australian Pork’s foodservice programs have provided resources, support and advice to industry friends and partners throughout the COVID period.
 This will continue as the industry recovers.